-The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of High Peak Borough Council.
-The financial results of the company for the 2020/21 year and the consolidation thereof is described in note 2e 'Interests in companies & other entities and joint arrangements'.
+The collaborative arrangement has been assessed to be a joint operation with 50% of the service being used by High Peak Borough Council and 50% by Staffordshire Moorlands District Council at the reporting date and therefore is consolidated into the single entity financial statements of both Councils respectively.
+The financial results of the company for the year and the assessment of the joint arrangement are described in note 2e 'Interests in companies & other entities and joint arrangements'.